natagarl/pig-game/README.md

 ## How it was made

 _HTML_ and _CSS_ code was written by the teacher.
-I wrote _JavaScript_ code along with video explanations.
+I wrote _JavaScript_ code while watching video explanations.